pid-j/PigeonPkgDatabase/README.md

 ## Contribution

-To contribute, create a new repository with the desired package name.
+To contribute, create a new repository with the name "PigeonPkgDatabase-(package name)".
 Make sure it does not collide with other package names.
 You may rely on other work in this repository by using `../(package name)/(main script).sh` in your scripts.
+You must include a `main.sh` file.

 ## Usability

-To use a package, clone the entire repository using git.
+To use a package, clone the entire repository using git/gh.
 To check if your version is up-to-date, use `git fetch --dry-run`.
-If there is no output, that means your version is up-to-date.
-If you would like to see output, use `git fetch --dry-run --verbose`.
+This will automatically update the repository if it is outdated.